Here are the big shots

 Despite growing up in Montreal and living in Toronto, Zahid has somehow been a huge Vancouver Canucks fan since the 80s.
 Zero championships and counting…

-Brent’s world revolves around service, service, and more service — he leaves nothing to chance while overseeing all aspects of the group client experience from new business acquisition activities and ongoing relationship management to claims management and customer service.
-He’s the real deal: he’s worked on both the carrier side of the business, as well as the consulting side, so he gets what exceptional sales and service delivery means from all perspectives.Fun fact about Brent:
+Brent’s world revolves around service, service, and more service — he leaves nothing to chance while overseeing all aspects of the client experience from claims management to contact centre.
+He’s the real deal: he’s worked on both the carrier side of the business and the consulting side, so he gets what exceptional service delivery means from all perspectives.Fun fact about Brent:

 His best kept secret is that he’s from the east coast, but doesn’t like seafood (he's into claims, not clams).
 His guilty pleasure is that while on holiday he catches up on the hobbies he loves, like reviewing workplace health articles.